What are Varicose Veins? What Causes Them?

 Many vein clinics and centers offer laser treatment for varicose veins.
 But we at Heart of Dixie have found that this painful and uncomfortable laser treatment for varicose veins doesn’t always prove as effective for removing varicose veins as other treatment options.

-Our vein centers in St. George and other southern Utah locations provide patients with more treatment options and a holistic approach to treat varicose veins at the underlying source.
+Our vein centers in St. George, other Southern Utah locations, and Nevada provide patients with more treatment options and a holistic approach to treat varicose veins at the underlying source.
 We work to diagnose and treat risk factors that make varicose veins to reappear.

 Varicose Vein Removal

-Several varicose veins treatments are available that can remove or close painful varicose veins.
+Several varicose vein treatments are available that can remove or close painful varicose veins.

-Varicose veins treatment cost and insurance coverage can be discussed with the Heart of Dixie Vein and Vascular team in St. George.
-We’re here to answer any questions and provide you with the varicose veins treatment you need for healing, relief, and renewal of life.
+If your veins are causing any symptoms in your legs, the majority of insurance companies do cover vein treatment and do not consider it cosmetic.
+Varicose vein treatment cost and insurance coverage can be discussed with the Heart of Dixie Vein and Vascular team.
+We’re here to answer any questions and provide you with the varicose vein treatment you need for healing, relief, and renewal of life.

-Heart of Dixie Vein Center offers varicose vein treatment in St. George, Cedar City and Kanab, UT.
-Have further questions regarding varicose veins treatment and whether it’s right for you?
+Heart of Dixie Vein Center offers varicose vein treatment in St. George, UT; Cedar City, UT; Kanab, UT; and Mesquite, NV.
+Have further questions regarding varicose vein treatment and whether it’s right for you?
 Contact us today!